jsimpso81/WPIlibMathLabVIEW/README.md

 	1. Defining drive system constraints
 	1. Defining the trajectory "waypoints".
 	1. Creating and reviewing the trajectory.
 If changes need to be made to back to steps *i*,*ii*,*iii* as needed.
 	1. Write the trajectory to a file.
+(CSV or JSON)
+	1. Optionally write trajectory definition configuration.
+(Allows future modification without redefining entire trajectory information.)

     Sample screen shot